donejs/donejs/docs/guide.md

 ### Run build

-We can find the build configuration in the `build.js` in our application folder.
-Everything is already set up the way we need it so we can simply make a build by running
+We can find the build configuration in `build.js` in the application folder.
+Everything is already set up so we can simply make a build by running

 ```
 node build